-Plaza: 3 on wall across from the iDesk; 18 iMacs in Bookworms Café
+Plaza: across from the iDesk and in Bookworms Café

 Borrowing / Applying for a Library Card

 All visitors are welcome to use library materials in-house.
-Connecticut residents, members of the UConn Alumni Association, registered students and faculty of the CT State University System or the CT Community Technical College systems, and spouses or domestic partners of UConn faculty or staff can apply for a Community Borrowers card which allows users to borrow up to 25 books at a time.
+Connecticut residents, registered students and faculty of the CT State University System or the CT Community Technical College systems, and spouses or domestic partners of UConn faculty or staff can apply for a Community Borrowers card which allows users to borrow up to 25 books at a time.
 For more information, including how to apply, see https://lib.uconn.edu/services/borrowing/community-borrower-program/